 Booking.com Priority Customer Disservice

-Realizing the apartment didn’t match the photos—and still short on beds for seven—I called Booking.com.
-It was late, and I was already feeling uneasy.
+Realizing the apartment was short on beds for seven and that the owner didn’t seem all that responsive—I called Booking.com.
+It was late, and I was feeling uneasy.
 Now I was also racking up international roaming charges.

 The agent took down all the information and filed a complaint with the property owner while I was still on the call.
 He recommended we stay the night—if possible—while they tried to sort things out.
 I was told it could take up to 48 hours for a resolution, and that it was too late to book alternative accommodations through their platform.